 Once on the Career Competencies page, the participants learned about career competencies with a brief introduction followed by a list of each of the competencies with an explanation and an icon at the top.
 Nearly every participant wanted to click on the name of each competency and the icon to see more information.
 One participant recommended that the long page of competencies be converted to a Drupal accordion list of the names of the competencies (6).
-A click on one of the names of a competency or its icon would open the full description.
+A click on one of the names of a competency or its icon would open the full description (see Figure 1 for an illustration).
 This new structure of the webpage would bring the introduction to the "Competency Compass" much higher on the page or preferably link to another page focused on the "Competency Compass."

 There is no introduction to the "Competency Compass" other than the video and the text at the bottom on the Career Competencies page.
-With the introduction so buried on the page, few students would find it independently and figure out what it is.
+With the introduction so buried on the page, few students would find the "Competency Compass" independently and figure out what it is.
 One participant said they would not have scrolled to the bottom of the page and would have missed the entire introduction of the "Competency Compass" as well as the video (6).
+Three of the participants failed to find the introduction and access to the "Competency Compass" from the Career Competencies page (see Table 4).
 The video is really the best introduction.
 From the name alone, one participant thought they would find sample resumes as well as lectures, videos, and Canvas courses to explain and explore the competencies as well as actual jobs (7).

-Abbreviate the Career Competencies page using Drupal's accordion menu to list the competencies plus descriptions and link to a separate landing page to introduce the "Competency Compass."
+Abbreviate the Career Competencies page using Drupal's accordion menu to list the competencies plus descriptions (see Figure 1 for an illustration) and link to a separate landing page to introduce the "Competency Compass" (see Figure 2 for an illustration).